PascalDeclercq1964/Icebear/README.md

 # Icebear
-Icebear reporting is a .net library to create reports and generate them as a PDF or send to the printer
+Icebear reports is a .net library to create reports and generate them as a PDF or send to the printer

 Icebear reports are created in code, there is no designer.
 A first sight his sounds weird (no designer?) but take look at this example report, with a minimum if code you get a basic report